adinaamzarescu/REST-API/README.md

 in JSON format.

 The test_input function is used when adding a new book.
-If any information is wrong, teh user will be asked to enter a valid one.
-For the number of pages, this function only checks if they are positive, but the testing for the correct format (int) is done in teh main function (addbook_cmd).
+If any information is wrong, the user will be asked to enter a valid one.
+For the number of pages, this function only checks if they are positive, but the testing for the correct format (int) is done in the main function (addbook_cmd).

 `commands.c`

 Here are the main functions of the project.
 The possible commands:

    * login

    * logout

    * register

    * enter_library

    * get_books

    * get_book

    * add_book

    * delete_book

 -> The login function checks if the given username is in the database,